 This lemon curd is a joy to whip up.
 And really, whipping is an integral part of the recipe.
-Instead of most of it starting on the stove top, you’re going to use an electric mixer (hopefully a stand mixer, if you have one).
+Instead of it starting on the stove top, you’re going to use an electric mixer (hopefully a stand mixer, if you have one).
 Once all the ingredients are together and whipped up, it will look curdled- the butter and the lemon juice just don’t want to get along.
 But no worries, truly.
 Only then does it all get transferred into a pot on the stove.
 The butter will slowly melt wonderfully into the eggs and lemon and sugar.
 Once thickened it is taken off the heat and the zest is added in.
 I found the recipe on the Simply So Good website.
 It’s so breezy to whip up.
 The only changes I made to it, is to up the amount of lemon zest (1 teaspoon just wasn’t enough!!!) and a few hearty dashes of lemon bitters.
 I truly hope you can find bitters where you live.
 You can either check out fancier grocery stores, even liquor stores these days have a shelf dedicated to bitters, or try online.
 Dillons or Fee Brothers are fabulous options.
 But as for the rest of the ingredients: lemon juice, butter, eggs, sugar- pretty basic, so you could easily whip this up this afternoon.
 You know you want to… 😉

 So, lemon curd should be in your pantry staples.
 But of course, you’ll store it in the fridge!
 Like Caramel Sauce, the best Crepe recipe etc, we need that collection of go-to’s that are the base for so many other spectacular recipes.
 Stay tuned, as the new website gets completed, I’m adding a whole Pantry section, for all of these go to recipe staples, so you’ll be able to find them all in one spot!

 Lemony Lemon Curd

 A fresh, tart, and just sweet enough curd that you'll want to eat with a spoon!.
 And it comes together so easily

 - 6 tbsp unsalted butter room temperature